 - The red wine in this recipe can be swapped out for additional beef broth.

-- Pro Tip 1 | You can prepare this ahead of time, but do not marinate for longer than a day, or you risk the steak becoming too tough.
+- Prep the marinade beforehand, but do not marinate for longer than a day, or the steak may become too tough.

-- Pro Tip 2 | Leftover slow cooker London Broil is great for next-day fajitas, quesadillas, or a breakfast hash.
-Or honestly, I think it’s even better the next day, much like my Red Wine Braised Short Ribs.
+- Leftover slow cooker London Broil is great for next-day fajitas, quesadillas, or a breakfast hash.
+I think it’s even better the next day, much like my Red Wine Braised Short Ribs.

-- Pro Tip 3 | If you prefer, this dish can be cooked in a conventional oven instead.
+- If you prefer, this dish can be cooked in a conventional oven instead.
 Find instructions in the recipe card below.

 This is pretty much a one pot meal, but as mentioned earlier, it’s delicious over mashed potatoes (try my Instant Pot Rustic Mashed Potatoes) as well as over Egg Noodles (<<= my favorite brand), a family favorite.